 If your license plates need to be replaced because one or both of the plates have been lost, stolen, damaged, or are illegible, you must obtain replacement plates.
 You may order replacement plates online or submit an application by mail or in person.
 A new license plate number will be issued.
 When you receive your new plate(s), destroy the old plate(s).
+Not all license plates can be replaced within the online service, see

 How to apply online

 Personalized and some special license plates are not available for replacement using this online service.
-Review the

-eligibility page to check whether this online service will work for your vehicle.
-To use the online application, you need:
+- To use the online application, you need:

 - To be an owner or lessee of the vehicle (must be an individual, not a business)